energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 variation between regions: in Brussels it is 10 years.
 On average, the distance is 18 000 km/year.
 The average age of a car is 8.9 years in 2016, with a rather strong variation between regions: in Brussels it is 10 years.
-Finally, a car drives on average a slightly more than one hour a day (1h12).
-Although private car usage habits may change, we extrapolate these data from today to future years.
-Certain trends, such as the mutualisation of a car, could lead to an increase in the annual distance travelled by a car.
-But other trends, such as autonomous cars, could lead to a further decrease in the car occupancy rate, to values below 1.
-These change may influence in both direction the specific price of a kilometer passenger provided by a car.
+Finally, a car drives on average slightly more than one hour a day (1h12).
+By means of simplicity, we ue these data for Colombia.

-For public transportation, the data were collected from various report :cite:`taszka2018analyse,moawad2013light,james2012mass`.
+For public transportation, data for Belgium were collected from various reports :cite:`taszka2018analyse,moawad2013light,james2012mass`.
-These data have been adapted based on discussion with experts in the field.
+These data were adapted based on discussions with Belgian experts in the field.
 They are reported in :numref:`Table %s <tbl:mob_specific_costs_calculation>`.

-Surprisingly, in 2035, vehicles cost are similar regardless the power-train.  :numref:`Figure %s <fig:car_cost_over_transition>` shows how the vehicle cost vary over the transition, data from :cite:`national2013transitions`.
-Today, we verify a strong price difference between the different technologies, this difference will diminish with the development of new technologies.
+Surprisingly, in 2035, vehicles' costs are similar regardless of the power-train.  :numref:`Figure %s <fig:car_cost_over_transition>` shows how the vehicle cost would vary over the transition, data from :cite:`national2013transitions`.
+Today, we verify a strong price difference between the different technologies; this difference should decrease along with the development of new technologies.
 The price difference between two technologies will become small as early as 2035 (:math:`\leq`\ 10%).
-In their work, :cite:t:`national2013transitions` estimates the cost of promising technologies in 2015 lower than the real market price.
+In their work, the :cite:t:`national2013transitions` estimates the cost of promising technologies in 2015 lower than the real market price.
 This is the case for BEV and FC vehicles, where the price ranges today around 60 k€\ :sub:`2015` .
-These differences can be justified by three facts: these vehicles are usually more luxurious than others; The selling price do not represent the manufacturing cost for prototypes; the study is from 2013 and may have overestimated the production in 2015 and 2020.
+These differences can be justified by three facts: these vehicles are usually more luxurious than others; The selling price does not represent the manufacturing cost for prototypes; the study is from 2013 and may have overestimated the production in 2015 and 2020.